Marie Boivin

 Marie-Anne Victoire Gillain Boivin (9 April 1773 – 16 May 1841) was a French midwife, inventor, and obstetrics writer.
 Mme Boivin has been called one of the most important women in medicine in the 19th century.
-Boivin invented a new pelvimeter and a vaginal speculum, and the medical textbooks that she wrote were translated to different languages and used for 150 years.
+Boivin invented a new pelvimeter and a vaginal speculum, and the medical textbooks that she wrote were translated to different languages and became highly influential.

-Background
+Biography and career

 Marie Anne Victoire Gillain was born in 1773 at Versailles.
-She was educated by nursing nuns at a nunnery in Étampes, where her talents attracted the attention of Madame Élisabeth, sister of King Louis XVI.
+She was educated by nursing nuns at a nunnery in Étampes, where her talents attracted the attention of Madame Élisabeth, sister of Louis XVI.
 When the nunnery was destroyed during the French Revolution, she spent three years studying anatomy and midwifery.